arthwang/vsc-prolog/README.md

       Points to the Prolog executable.

-    * "prolog.logtalk.starter": "/usr/bin/swilgt"

-      Points to the logtalk starter that can be created by logtalk command logtalk_backend_select command.

     * "prolog.linter.run": "onType"

       How to trigger the linter: onType or onSave. 'onType' means linting is in nearly real time manner (controlled by next setting: prolog.linter.delay) whileas 'onSave' linter is called when saving the document.